artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 Conversely, I’m also told that by creating multiples of a Read node asset in a Nukescript, system overheads are also multiplied.

-What follows are some some profiling examples designed to verify whether these claims are true.
+What follows are some profiling examples designed to verify whether these claims are true.

 ## The LaProfiler